-This specifically socio-cultural performance, result or accomplishment of the triad can also be described then (i.e. thus): in it (i.e. the said triad), a transformation or conversion of strength into weakness, and of weakness into strength often takes place.
-The strong becomes weak when two weak (parties) form a coalition against him / it^{cxlvi}, and the weak becomes strong when it - through and by means of its potential - as little as it is in itself, tips the balance, deciding the issue as the decisive factor in a conflict between two strong (parties)458.
-The victory of (the) intellectual-spiritual superiority over physical strength is indeed already possible inside of the dyad; the triad, however, conveys, gives, provides or imparts (as) first a decisive teaching for the use of social beings (or creatures).
-Namely, that alone the development of social virtues like (the) (cap)ability at co-operation and at [forming a] coalition are able to, and may, put things right, redress or remedy (matters, things) for and in favour of the weak (party) (Der Sieg der geistigen Überlegenheit über die physische Stärke ist zwar schon innerhalb der Dyas möglich, die Trias vermittelt aber als erste eine entscheidende Lehre für den Gebrauch sozialer Wesen.
-Nämlich, daß allein die Entwicklung von sozialen Tugenden wie der Kooperations- und Koalitionsfähigkeit Abhilfe für den Schwachen zu schaffen vermag); the physically strong must, under these circumstances, likewise learn by experience that with strength alone in society nothing is done.
-Accordingly, it is not a given or it is by no means certain that in every triad coalitions must be formed and constituted: a co-operative or solitary co-existence of the three actors in distinct, varying and different gradations, shades and nuances occurs at least for limited periods of time, just as temporary aggressive single-handed efforts (going it alone based on (a) solitary and independent initiative) of all three sides are not excluded.
+This specifically socio-cultural performance, result or accomplishment of the triad can also be described thus: in it (i.e. the said triad), a transformation or conversion of strength into weakness, and of weakness into strength often takes place.
+The strong becomes weak when two weak parties form a coalition against him / it^{cxlvi}, and the weak becomes strong when it - through and by means of its potential - as little as it is in itself, tips the balance, deciding the issue as the decisive factor in a conflict between two strong parties458.
+The victory of intellectual-spiritual superiority over physical strength is indeed already possible inside of the dyad; the triad, however, conveys, gives, provides or imparts first, a decisive teaching (in regard to the said victory) for the use of social beings.
+Namely, that solely the development of social virtues like the (cap)ability at co-operation and at [forming a] coalition are able to, and may, put things right, redress or remedy matters, things for and in favour of the weak party; the physically strong must, under these circumstances, likewise learn by experience that with strength alone, in society, nothing is done.
+Accordingly, it is not a given, or it is by no means certain, that in every triad coalitions must be formed and constituted: a co-operative or solitary co-existence of the three actors in distinct, varying and different gradations, shades and nuances occurs at least for limited periods of time, just as temporary aggressive single-handed efforts (going it alone based on a solitary and independent initiative) of all three sides are not excluded.
 Much can be said for and in favour of the assumption or supposition, presumption or conjecture that the co-operative, conflictual or dominance(-related) character of the triad depends upon the relation between both actors who, inside of the triad, act and or interact most intensively and most consistently459.
-The formation and constitution of the coalition remains, in any case, the statistically more probable and more frequent outcome of the interacting in triads, in relation to which or whereby (a) coalition is to be defined as (the) co-ordinated action of two sides for (the purpose of) the influencing and or determination of the behaviour of the third (side).
-(A) coalition is formed and constituted therefore (there) where the co-operation of all three (sides or parties) with all three sides is absent or turns out unsatisfactorily (i.e. turns out to be unsatisfactory); (a) coalition means and is called the aim/goal-directed, purposeful, restricted and narrowed-down, the selective co-operation, from which two conclusions are yielded (i.e. ensue or arise): that the strongest motive of two sides for the forming of a coalition is the contrast with and opposition to a third (side), and that every side in a triad must regard the outwardly excluding (i.e. closed to the outside) approach(ing of each other) (or reconciliation) of both other (sides) as the greatest danger for itself.
-It is self-evident that the coalition partners (or partners to or of the coalition) neither have to be equal as between each other or one another, nor share in all (matters and things) the same perspectives, views and aims.
-They strive inside of the coalition for or after the most advantageous position for themselves, so that the principle may be laid down and established that every actor in a triad would desire, first of all, to be the dominating member in a coalition dominating maximally in the / a situation460.
+The formation and constitution of the coalition remains, in any case, the statistically more probable and more frequent outcome of the interacting in triads, in relation to which or whereby a coalition is to be defined as the co-ordinated action of two sides for the purpose of the influencing and or determination of the behaviour of the third side.
+A coalition is formed and constituted therefore where the co-operation of all three sides with all three sides is absent or turns out unsatisfactorily; a coalition means the aim/goaldirected, purposeful, restricted and narrowed-down (to aims and goals) selective co-operation, from which two conclusions are yielded (i.e. ensue or arise): that the strongest motive of two sides for the forming of a coalition is the contrast with and opposition to a third side, and that every side in a triad must regard the outwardly excluding (i.e. closed to the outside) approach(ing of each other) (or reconciliation) of both other sides as the greatest danger for itself.
+It is selfevident that the coalition partners (or partners to or of the coalition) neither have to be equal as between each other, nor share in all matters and things the same perspectives, views and aims.
+They strive inside of the coalition for the most advantageous position for themselves, so that the principle may be laid down and established that every actor in a triad would desire, first of all, to be the dominating member in a coalition, dominating maximally in the / a situation 460 .